code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-08-spring-jms-boot-configuration-example.md

 {% endcapture %}
 <div class="notice--info">{{ notice-github | markdownify }}</div>

-In above example, we were able to autoconfigure JMS using Spring Boot and a couple of lines of code.
+In above example, we were able to autoconfigure a JMS connection to ActiveMQ using Spring Boot and a couple of lines of code.

 Drop a comment in case you thought the example was helpful or if you found something was missing.